puppetlabs/puppetlabs-patching_as_code/REFERENCE.md

 Data type: `Array`

 List of processes that will cause patching to be skipped if any of the processes in the list are active on the system.
+Prepend an entry with `{full}` to match against the full process arguments.

 ##### `pre_patch_commands`